Efficient Fairness-Performance Pareto Front Computation: Experiments

 \section{Experiments}

-This section describes the evaluation of the MIFPO approach on real data.
-As indicated in Algorithm \ref{alg:param_and_mifpo}, two main components are required to apply our methods: building a calibrated classifier necessary for evaluating $c_a$ , and solving the discrete optimization problem described in Section \ref{sec:mifpo_construction}.

-For the calibrated classifier, we have used a standard XGBoost \citep{chen2015xgboost}, with Isotonic Regression calibration, as implemented in sklearn, \cite{scikit-learn}.
-As discussed in Sections \ref{sec:introduction}, \ref{sec:mifpo_construction}, MIFPO is a concave minimisation problem, under linear constraints.
-While such problems do not necessarily posses the favourable properties of concave \emph{maximisation} (or convex minimisation), such as unique minima points, it is nevertheless possible to take advantage of concavity, to improve on general purpose optimisation methods.
-Here, we have used the DCCP framework and the associated solver, \citep{shen2016disciplined, disciplined_github}.
-This framework is based in the combination of convex-concave programming ideas (CCP) \cite{lipp2016variations} and disciplined convex programming, \\ \cite{grant2006disciplined}.
-Throughout the experiments, we use the missclassification error loss $h$, given by \eqref{eq:accuraccy_h_definition}.
+Our approach requires two main computational components: building calibrated classifiers to evaluate $c_a$, and solving the discrete optimization problem described in Section \ref{sec:practical_construction_details}.
+For the calibrated classifier, we have used XGBoost \citep{chen2015xgboost}, with Isotonic Regression calibration, as implemented in sklearn, \cite{scikit-learn}.
+Next, as discussed in Sections \ref{sec:introduction}, \ref{sec:mifpo_construction}, MIFPO is a concave minimisation problem, under linear constraints.
+To solve its, we have used the DCCP framework and the associated solver \citep{shen2016disciplined, disciplined_github}, which are based on the combination of convex-concave programming (CCP) \cite{lipp2016variations} and disciplined convex programming, \cite{grant2006disciplined}.
+We note that although local minima are theoretically possible, the above framework is well-established, and the concave structure can be exploited to allow finding optimal solutions in most practical cases, \citep{shen2016disciplined}.
+In particular, our results do not indicate local minima issues.
+However, it may also be worth noting that MIFPO could in principle be also solved with the classical branch-and-bound methods, \cite{benson1995concave}, which may be slower but do guarantee the global optimum solution.

+Throughout the experiments, we use the missclassification error loss $h$ given by \eqref{eq:accuraccy_h_definition}.
 Additional implementation details may be found in Supplementary Section \ref{sec:experiments_additional_detail}.

-We have computed the MIFPO Pareto front for 3 real datasets, the "Health", "Crime" and "Law" datasets.
-These datasets are standard benchmarks in Fairness related work and were also used in \cite{balunovic2022fair}.
-The results are shown in Figure \ref{fig:experiments}(a), dotted lines.
-As a point of reference, we have also run FNF, \cite{balunovic2022fair}, shown as solid lines.

-In Figure \ref{fig:experiments}(b) the histograms $H_a$ (see Section \ref{sec:practical_construction_details}) are presented for the three datasets.
-Observe that as expected, when the histograms of $A=0$ and $A=1$ classes look similar, as in "Law" (indicating approximately $Y \indep A$, fair $Y$), the Pareto front is flat.
-Otherwise, the front exhibits variability, as in "Health" and "Crime".

-As indicated in Figure \ref{fig:experiments}(a), FNF struggles to obtain the full range of values $\gamma$ in its fairness-performance curve, and for the values that are obtained, the errors are higher than the optimum.
-This highlights the difficulties with the construction of fair representations, which were circumvented in this paper.